Thomas F. Barraga: Biography

 Barraga was raised on Long Island, attended St. Joseph's Elementary School in Babylon and graduated from St. Anthony's High School in Smithtown.
 He received a BBA degree in marketing from St. John's University in 1964.
 Barraga served six years in the U.S. Marine Corps Reserve, receiving an honorable discharge in 1966.
-He earned an M.B.A. from Long Island University in 1972 and a Ph.D as a Doctorate of Philosophy, Business and Public Administration from Columbia Pacific University in 1981.
+He earned an M.B.A. from Long Island University in 1972 and a Ph.D. as a Doctorate of Philosophy, Business and Public Administration from Columbia Pacific University in 1981.

-Barraga began working in the private sector, and held positions with the American Can Company, Dun and Bradstreet, and Pfizer.
+Barraga began working in the private sector, and held positions with the American Can Company, Dun & Bradstreet, and Pfizer.
 He entered politics in 1977, serving as Town Clerk for the Town of Islip.
 He was a member of the New York State Assembly from 1983 to 2005, sitting in the 185th, 186th, 187th, 188th, 189th, 190th, 191st, 192nd, 193rd, 194th, 195th and 196th New York State Legislatures.
 On November 8, 2005, he was elected in the 11th Legislative District to the Suffolk County Legislature.

 Barraga resides in West Islip.
 He and his wife Joanne (née Kurtz) have two daughters.
 He is a member of Our Lady of Lourdes Roman Catholic Church in West Islip, the Sons of Italy, and the American Legion.
 He used to be vice-chairman of the board of trustees at Suffolk Community College.